-At 20, 'The Fifth Element' is still out of this world
+Why 'The Fifth Element' is still out of this world

 Big badaboom!
 In a world where the dystopian gloom of "Blade Runner" long defined the look of movie sci-fi, French auteur Luc Besson's gleefully ridiculous space opera "The Fifth Element" was an explosion of riotous cinematic colour.

 It was 20 years ago, on 7 May 1997, that the world first saw Bruce Willis in a backless neon T-shirt and Milla Jovovich with matching orange hair.
-Standing on the cusp of the digital effects revolution, the flick combined nascent computer-generated imagery with old-school practical effects -- and it still looks fantastic.
-It was a glorious mess and an international hit, and it inspires fans and cosplayers to this day.
+Standing on the cusp of the digital effects revolution, the flick combined nascent computer-generated imagery with old-school practical effects, and it still looks fantastic.
+It was a glorious mess and an international hit, and it inspires fans and cosplayers to this day -- even if Besson himself says it was "a nightmare".

-I spoke to some of the stars and filmmakers by phone from Britain, France and the US to find out what made "The Fifth Element" so special.
+I spoke to writer and director Luc Besson and some the film's stars and creators to find out what made "The Fifth Element" so special.
 Got your multipass?
 Let's dive in...

 Use the Force, Luc